isomorphic-software/smartclient-docs/classes/DynamicForm.md

 ## Attr: DynamicForm.titlePrefix

 ### Description
 The string pre-pended to the title of every item in this form.
-See also [DynamicForm.requiredTitlePrefix](#attr-dynamicformrequiredtitleprefix) for fields that are required.
+See also +{requiredTitlePrefix} for fields that are required.

 ### Groups